washifu/CodeBlog/pages/2017-10-14-Word_Ladder.md

 You may assume *beginWord* and *endWord* are non-empty and are not the same.

 ### Solution:
 BFS from *beginWord* until *endWord* is found.
-For massive dictionaries, realize that the only possible next word are words where only one
+For massive dictionaries, realize that the only possible next word are words where only one letter off.
+For small dictionaries, you can just check for one letter off words, but at most there will be 26 * w (the number of letters in the words) possible next words.
+So, just check all permutations of the current word in dictionary to generate words in next frontier/toVisit for each word in the current frontier.

 ### My Code
 C++ O( 26<sup>2</sup>w<sup>3</sup>)